Main Street Revitalization

 The Main Street Four-Point Approach™ is tailored to meet the needs and opportunities of each community.
-It encompasses work in four distinct areas – Design, Economic Restructuring, Promotion, and Organization – that are combined to address all of the commercial district’s needs.
+It encompasses work in four distinct areas – Design, Economic Vitality, Promotion, and Organization – that are combined to address all of the commercial district’s needs.

 The first step is getting everyone to work toward the same goal.
 To have a successful Main Street revitalization program, your community needs to bring together the human and financial resources to reach your goals.
 A governing board and standing committees make up the fundamental organizational structure, while a paid program director coordinates and supports community volunteers.
 By using this structure, your community can build the consensus and cooperation needed to bring vibrancy to a commercial district.

 Marketing is a vital component of a successful Main Street program, framing a positive image and encouraging consumers and investors to live, work, shop, play, and invest in the district.
 Through local volunteers, you can market your district’s unique characteristics to residents, investors, business owners and visitors.
 Efforts such as advertising, retail promotional activity, special events, and marketing campaigns will improve consumer and investor confidence and encourage commercial activity and investment in the district.